arokem/2017-02-10-isb/slides.md

 --

-- Use standard data formats, and community standards
+- Use standard data formats, and community standards for data organization

 ---